Tag: success

 Numbers 27:15–23; 2 Timothy 2:8–13

 Having worked for -owned and -run businesses, I know that one of the business’ concerns is, who’s next?
-Perhaps it might be better to say that the success of a family-owned and -run business is who will successfully lead it with vision and tenacity once the current leadership steps down.
+Perhaps it might be better to say that the success of a family-owned and -run business is who will successfully lead it with and tenacity once the current leadership steps down.

 I have seen it work well.
 I have seen it work not-so-well.
 One business had a plan, and the other business made laissez-faire assumptions.